S0R3d/K_Multip/README.md

-# Karatusaba's Multiplication
+# Karatsuba's Multiplication

-Karatusaba's Multiplication Method
+Karatsuba's Multiplication Method

 God blessed then and said:
 "Be fruitful and MULTIPLY..." - Genesis 1:22